-Where a GPA party (including the UK through its prior EU membership) agrees in the annexes that certain goods, services or works are covered, it must generally (subject to general and specified exceptions) give suppliers situated in other GPA party countries the opportunity to bid for those goods services or works, with guaranteed rights to fair treatment and non-discrimination.
+Where a GPA party (including the UK through its prior EU membership) agrees in the annexes that certain goods, services or works are covered, it must generally (subject to general and specified exceptions) give suppliers situated in other GPA party countries the opportunity to bid for those goods, services or works, with guaranteed rights to fair treatment and non-discrimination.
 By way of an example of a specified exception, Annex 5 (Services) of the EU (and UK) GPA schedules states that services are covered in respect of a particular GPA party's providers only to the extent that such party has covered the services in its own Annex 5.
-Similarly, Annex 2 (subcentral entities) does not grant rights to US providers.
+Similarly, Annex 2 (sub-central entities) does not grant rights to US providers.

 GPA parties must have "domestic review procedures" that allow suppliers to challenge breaches of the GPA or the national legislation giving effect to the GPA.
-The EU procurement directives (and procurement regulations) implemented the commitments that the EU made under the GPA.
-Accordingly, if the GPA applied to a public contract being awarded in the UK (because of the threshold and nature of the contract), a supplier in a GPA country had the same rights as an EU-based supplier and could therefore bring a claim (and seek remedies) under the procurement regulations.
+The procurement directives (and procurement regulations) implemented the commitments that the EU made under the GPA.
+Accordingly, if the GPA applied to a public contract being awarded in the UK (because of the threshold and nature of the contract), a supplier in a GPA country had the same rights as an EU-based supplier and could bring a claim (and seek remedies) under the procurement regulations.
+(See Rights of non-UK bidders for the changes made to the PCR 2015 to reflect the GPA accession).